tekknolagi/isdt/lecture-notes/1-cli.md

 #### `top` and `htop`
 `top` and `htop` are interactive commands.
-Instead of running in a pipeline--consuming input from stdin and printing to stdout--they are meant to be used directly by the user. `top` prints live statistics about running programs, and is helpful for getting an overview of the pressures on your system--memory, CPU, etc. `htop` is a colorful variant with some more information about individual CPU cores and graphs.
+Instead of running in a pipeline---consuming input from stdin and printing to stdout---they are meant to be used directly by the user. `top` prints live statistics about running programs, and is helpful for getting an overview of the pressures on your system---memory, CPU, etc. `htop` is a colorful variant with some more information about individual CPU cores and graphs.

 These tools read from `/proc`, which is a virtual filesystem with information